 If you’re not familiar with what an affiliate program is, it’s when you pay other people a percentage of each sale for folks that they send to your site from their community.

 I’ll say more about Kajabi’s affiliate program features in the next section.

 8. If you want to use upsells, which is when you present customers with another course or product right after they purchase something, that option is available in the Kajabi checkout process.
 Kajabi calls them “order bumps.”

 9. It’s easy to create coupon codes if you want to offer special discounts on your courses at some point.

-10. After someone buys a course from you, they can be redirected to your course library page, listing all of the courses you have.
+10. After someone buys a course from you, they are redirected to their course library page, listing all of they’ve purchased from you.

 They will only be able to access the courses they’ve purchased by clicking on the card with the course name of the courses they’ve bought.

 This is a great feature of Kajabi that is very challenging to replicate on other membership site platforms if they don’t allow you to create a page like this by default.